Howick Local Board

 Howick Local Board is one of the 21 local boards of the Auckland Council, and is overseen by the council's Howick Ward councillors.

-The board's administrative area includes the suburbs Pakuranga, Howick, Flat Bush, and East Tāmaki, and covers much of east and south-east Auckland.
+The board's administrative area includes the suburbs Pakuranga, Howick, Flat Bush, and East Tāmaki, and covers much of East Auckland.

 The board is governed by nine board members, with three elected from each of the boards three sub-divisions.
 The inaugural members were elected in the nationwide 2010 local elections, coinciding with the introduction of the Auckland Council.

+Geography

+The area includes the large communities of Pakuranga and Howick, the newer suburbs of Botany and Flat Bush, and the area of East Tāmaki.